 Family lore goes on to say that James Manor remained away from his family for three years but in 1835 he went back to Tennessee to join Phebe and the children who had already returned there.
 In 1836 James Manor came back to Texas with his wife and two small daughters along with other members of his family including his brother, Joseph John Manor, his wife, Caroline and his sister Rhoda.

 Historical documents seem to contradict the story told by family lore and tradition.
-They indicate that Joseph J. Manor, as a single man, may have followed his brother to Texas a year or two later and that their sister, Rhoda, remained in Tennessee with her husband and family before finally moving to Texas in the early 1850's.
+Mississippi deed records seem to show James and Phebe Manor living in Yazoo County, MS from 1831 to 1836.
+They also indicate that Joseph J. Manor, as a single man, may have followed his brother to Texas a year or two later and that their sister, Rhoda, remained in Tennessee with her husband and family before finally moving to Texas in the early 1850's.

 James Manor volunteered for military service and participated in the Indian wars for the Republic of Texas.
 Two of his military records are shown below, with transcripts.